RohmSemiconductor/MCU-C-Example-Drivers/bd18398/platform/Cypress-PSoC/firmware/README.md

 3. Build it (`Shift+F6`).

-### CLI build

-1. Open a shell (e.g. `cmd.exe` or PowerShell) and change directory to `cypress-protocol-port.cydsn`.
-2. Run `cyprjmgr.exe -build -c Release -prj cypress-protocol-port -w cypress-protocol-port-000.cywrk`.
-   (If the program is not in `PATH`, it should be available at `C:/Program Files (x86)/Cypress/PSoC Creator/x.x/PSoC Creator/bin/`, where the `x.x` is PSoC Creator's version number).

 ## Programming (aka flashing)

 Programming can be done with either the PSoC Creator IDE or the stand-alone